-Say, "Recognizing your own boundaries is one thing, but to make certain that you have consent, it's equally important to know what your partner's boundaries are and that takes communication.
+Say, "Recognizing your own boundaries is one thing, but to make certain that you have consent, it's equally important to know what your partner's boundaries are, and that takes communication.
 What if you have different boundaries?
 Let's look at that now."

-Divide the class into pairs, and ask them to use the worksheets they have to talk about how similar and how different these two people's boundaries are.
-Ask them to discuss what they think they should do about the ones where there is complete disagreement - for example, if one person has "describes me completely" and the other person has "does not describe me at all," as well as what to do if either or both selected "describes me somewhat."
+Divide students into pairs.
+Ask them to use the worksheets they have to talk about how similar and how different these two people's boundaries are.
+Ask them to discuss what they think they should do in situations where there is complete disagreement.
+For example, if one person has "describes me completely" and the other person has "does not describe me at all," as well as what to do if either or both selected "describes me somewhat."